bertinshawd/LambdaValidate/README.md

 whatever idiomatic way makes sense to you and the language.

 Basically there are just three things to do:
-* Create a `ThrowingSelfValidating` interface/trait/mixin/whatever, which implements the 'throwing' validation behaviour.
+* Create a `ThrowingSelfValidating` interface/trait/mixin/whatever, which implements the validation behaviour "on violation throw exception": note that you should collect all violations applicable before throwing.
-* Create a `ReturningSelfValidating` interface/trait/mixin/whatever, which implements the 'throwing' validation behaviour.
+* Create a `ReturningSelfValidating` interface/trait/mixin/whatever, which implements the validation behaviour "on violation return list of violations": note that you should collect all violations applicable before returning.
 * Create a `ConstraintFunction` that extends the `ConstraintFunction` from core which can be assigned any 0-arg lamdba function (or similar) that returns boolean.
 Delegate the `validate()` method to calling this closure.